-Firefighters open up about their experience at Plaza Towers
+Firefighters open up about their experience at Plaza Towers on anniversary of deadly tornado

 As long-time firefighters for the city of Moore, they couldn't believe the destruction.

 "We pulled up to Plaza and it was just a pile of rubble.
-And um, that's when I opened the back of the ambulance it wasn't a good site," Kyle Olsen said.
+And um, that's when I opened the back of the ambulance it wasn't a good sight," Kyle Olsen said.

 They immediately started moving debris, searching for survivors.